Robert Still: Bucklebury

+Psychoanalysis

 As well as music, Still also considered becoming a Freudian lay psychoanalyst.
 This interest led him to form the London Imago Society in 1956, along with Adrian Stokes.
 An article by Still on the psychology of Gustav Mahler was published by The American Imago Society.
 Still presented a radio broadcast for the BBC on this subject in 1964.
 He also sat on a selection board for Berkshire Education Authority and advised prospective students over a period of 15 years.

+Death

 Still died of a heart attack on 13 January 1971, having just been elected to the Executive Committee of the Composer's Guild.
 In an obituary, The Musical Times wrote of him as "a song writer of genuine lyrical impulse [who] set words by Byron, Keats and Shelley; he was also a symphonist, in a conservative vein."
 His widow Elizabeth died in 2008.

 Music

 Still's composition remained predominantly tonal, but with strong use of dissonance.
 Early in his career he wrote songs and a since-lost light opera for the Windsor Operatic Society, for which he was the conductor while still teaching at Eton.
 His compositions came to include many other songs, four symphonies, violin and piano concertos, four string quartets and other chamber music, three piano sonatas and an opera.

 In the mid-1950s, Argo Records recorded a number of his chamber works, including the Quintet for three flutes, violin & cello and the Viola Sonata No 2.
 His Third Symphony (1960) was submitted to the University of Oxford in 1963, after being championed by Sir Eugene Goossens, the conductor.
 This earned him an Oxford doctorate in music.
 Goossens recorded the Symphony in 1966.
 The single movement Symphony No 4 was composed in 1964 and also recorded, conducted by Myer Fredman.

 The four string quartets were recorded by the Villiers Quartet in 2013-14.
 They show a stylist journey from the pre-classical and folk-song models of the first two (only Number 1 was performed during the composer's lifetime and was premiered in 1948), to the "without key" polytonality of the second two, which date from the 1960s and show the influence of Bartok and Schoenberg, and of Hans Keller, whose advice Still sought out at this period.